-What happens to my cookies and variables between different iterations of the same bot?
+What happens to the state (cache, cookies, and variables) between different iterations of the same bot?

 Enabling the setting